PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:50:36
+Last updated: 2024-04-02 16:51:09
-Random Quote: Four steps to achievement: Plan purposefully.
-Prepare prayerfully.
-Proceed positively.
-Pursue persistently. - William Arthur Ward
+Random Quote: If you want a thing done well, do it yourself. - Napoleon